 According to Section 1a of the Asylum Seekers Benefits Act, reception conditions can be reduced for reasons defined in the law (see Reduction or Withdrawal of Reception Conditions).
 Even if benefits have been reduced, however, asylum seekers remain entitled to medical treatment pursuant to Section 4 of the Asylum Seekers’ Benefits Act.
 However, treatment pursuant to Section 6(1) of the Asylum Seekers’ Benefits Act is not accessible in these cases.

 Specialised treatment for traumatised asylum seekers and victims of torture can be provided by some specialised doctors and therapists and in several specialised institutions (Treatment Centres for Victims of Torture – Behandlungszentren für Folteropfer).
 Since the number of places in the treatment centres is limited, access to therapies is not always guaranteed.
-Access to around 40 % of applicants is refused, and others have to wait an average of 7,3 months to start treatment.
+In 2019, access to around 40 % of applicants is refused, and others have to wait an average of 7,3 months to start treatment.
 The treatment centres have to cover most of the costs for therapies (93 %) through donations or other funds since therapies are often not covered by the health and social authorities.
 Large distances between asylum seekers’ places of residence and treatment centres may also render an effective therapy impossible in practice.

 Section 4(1) 1st Sentence Asylum Seekers‘ Benefits Act.